AbhenayShree/ARC-AGI/README.md

-<<<<<<< HEAD
-Artificial General Intelligence (ARC-AGI)
+ARC General Intelligence Solver (ARC-AGI)

-This repository includes the ARC-AGI task data and a browser-based interface for users to engage with the tasks manually.
+This repository offers access to the ARC-AGI task data along with a browser-based interface for users to engage with the tasks directly.

-"ARC can be seen as a general artificial intelligence benchmark, a program synthesis benchmark, or a psychometric intelligence test.
-It targets both humans and AI systems aiming to emulate a human-like form of general fluid intelligence."
+"ARC can be seen as a benchmark for general artificial intelligence, a program synthesis challenge, or a psychometric intelligence test.
+It targets both humans and AI systems aiming to emulate human-like general fluid intelligence."

 A complete description of the dataset, its goals, and its underlying logic, can be found in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547).

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

-## Task file format
+1)Task file format

 The `data` directory contains two subdirectories: